qedpi/TreeBoard/README.md

 - commits
   + saving the board state, allowing future access of components
 - branching
-  + testing different cases, different approaches, tangents
+  + testing different cases, different approaches, tangents & digressions
 - merging
-  + using result of one path in another, lemmas, references
+  + using result of one path in another: lemmas, showing steps, explanations

 We may also include MathQuill to allow easy LaTeX entry.